s2quake/commands/README.md

     msbuild -t:build -p:configuration=Release

-## Visual Studio 2019

-Run as administrator or set the value of SignAssembly in the contents of the file below to false.

-    JSSoft.Library/Directory.Build.props
-    JSSoft.Library.Commands/Directory.Build.props

 ## Summary

 Provides the function to fill in the value of the specified object property or call a function by parsing the command syntax.